 In this post, I’m covering everything you need to know about what they are, and why you need your own for your site.

-With companies like Facebook making headlines for misusing information, or the new iOS15 update that requires users to opt-in to their information being shared with apps, it’s no secret that online privacy is a huge concern for people.
+With companies like Facebook making headlines for misusing information, or the iOS 15 update that required users to opt-in to their information being shared with apps, it’s no secret that online privacy is a huge concern for people.

 Many people don’t understand the complexities of internet privacy; they just want confirmation that nothing sketchy is happening.